People make Rainbow Club great

 Rainbow Club would not be the success it is today without the efforts of all the people who bring their dedication, enthusiasm and hard work.
 To our Patrons and Ambassador, Board of Directors, staff, life members, Club Committees (managers, schedulers, treasurers), lead teachers and swim teachers, volunteers, fundraisers, organising committees, partners and supporters – thank you!

 Mark Speakman SC MP is the Member for Cronulla in the NSW Parliament.
-He is the NSW Attorney General, a Senior Counsel and experienced parliamentarian.
+He is Leader of the Opposition and Leader of the Liberal Party, a Senior Counsel and experienced parliamentarian.
 Mark continues the work of his predecessor Malcolm Kerr as an advocate for Rainbow Club.

 Louise Sauvage OAM is a renowned Paralympian representing Australia in 2000 and 2004.
 Louise is a sportswoman with a disability, World Record holder, and winner of four Boston Marathons.
 Come and say hi to Louise at Rainbow Club events!